 Lead Faculty: Dr. Debra A. Bowen

-This course provides an in-depth look at the hardware components of a personal computer with the focus on proper installation and administration throughout the course.
-Students learn to identify, install and configure various computer hardware components as well as basic computer and configuration concepts.
-This course also provides students with an understanding of basic hardware component features of a personal computer; how hardware and software work together; installation, maintenance and support of various hardware components.
-These components include: various types of processor chips, motherboards, supporting I/O devices, memory modules, floppy drives, hard drives, SCSI drives and mass storage device installation and maintenance considerations, peripherals support, multi-media devices, supporting modems, basic network terminology, concepts and topology designs, troubleshooting and maintenance fundamentals and considerations, purchasing and building considerations of a personal computer.
+This course provides an in-depth look at the hardware components of a computer, with the focus on proper installation, security, and administration.
+Students learn to identify, install, and configure various computer components, as well as basic computer and configuration concepts.
+This course also provides students with an understanding of proper maintenance and support of various hardware components.
+In addition, students learn how hardware, applications, and operating systems work together.
+Network, mobile, and printer terminology, concepts, troubleshooting, and security fundamentals are also covered.

 - Identify names, purpose, and characteristics of hardware components by sight or definition.

 - Identify the names, purposes, and performance characteristics of standard peripheral ports, associated cabling, and their connectors.

 - Differentiate between form factors for hardware compatibility.

 - Explain the communication process between the user, hardware, and operating system.

 - Explain proper procedures for installing and configuring common hardware components.